 Pintsized Powerhouse: Mantis, who can hold up a rope bridge with Tai Lung AND three of his teammates on it.

 Portmanteau Couple Name: The popular (potential) romantic pairing of Po and Tigress has been called by fans "Po Ti" or "Ti Po".
 It's also occasionally been called Pogress.

 There's also Tai Lung/Tigress, which is...
 Taigress.

 Pressure Point: One of Mantis' and Tai Lung's favorite attacks.
 Oogway uses this to initially stop Tai Lung in a flashback.

 Priceless Ming Vase: Guess who breaks one.
 Deliciously inverted as the object is said to hold the "souls of 1000 warriors".
 When Po breaks it, the ghostly sounds of souls lamenting can be heard, as well as anytime the pieces are disturbed.
 Though Shifu was so pissed off that Po was chosen, that the pot breaking was the least of his concerns.

 Commander Vachir, who runs Tai Lung's prison.
 If he had heard Shifu's message and said "Oh, okay.
 I'll get right on that", nothing would have happened.
 Instead, Vachir took it as a slight, and decided to imprint the sheer extreme of the prison on the poor goose, and inadvertently gave Tai Lung his magic feather.
 And that turned out badly.

-Lord Shen in the second film went out and killed all the pandas just because he heard one would defeat him.
+In the Sequel Lord Shen went out and killed all the pandas just because he heard one would defeat him.
 This gets him exiled by his parents.
-He does not take it well.
+He does not take it well

 Rage Against the Mentor: Tai Lung's quest to return to the Jade Palace is to do this and then take the Dragon Scroll.